laravel/docs/helpers.md

 <a name="method-app-path"></a>
 #### `app_path()` {#collection-method}

-The `app_path` function returns the fully qualified path to the `app` directory.
+The `app_path` function returns the fully qualified path to your application's `app` directory.
 You may also use the `app_path` function to generate a fully qualified path to a file relative to the application directory:

     $path = app_path();